 We are looking for a photo of this car (contact the webmaster).

 S-Helper Service was commissioned to produce another 300 models of their 53-foot flat car, this time equipped with an Ertl John Deere excavator load and lettered for the Union Pacific.
 The car included both scale and hi-rail wheels and couplers, and cost $50.
-We are looking for a photo of this car with the Ertl excavator load (contact the webmaster).

 The NASG commissioned Pacific Rail Shops to produce, for the first time in these special projects, a kit of a 50-foot Union Pacific box car.
 Because this was a kit, sales were slow.
 Most projects sold out within the year they were made available, but these were still not sold out in 2001.